 Death grip syndrome recovery

 As we know, death grip syndrome isn’t a medically recognised condition.
 So we usually avoid words like ‘recovery’.

 But we do believe in an ongoing journey towards a satisfying sex life and consistently stronger erections (even beyond any death grip issues you once had).
 Mojo is here to help you start this masturbation journey.

 While death grip can lead to problems with your erections, we want to point out that it might not be the root of your issues.
 ED can be caused by a huge range of other factors, which can be physical or psychological.

-And if you ever need help with psychological erection issues, Mojo’s free trial has all the expert advice and support you’ll need.
+And if you ever need help with psychological erection issues, Mojo’s trial has all the expert advice and support you’ll need.